MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

-The zero-based index of the last character in this **`CStringT`** object that matches the requested character, or -1 if the character is not found.
+The zero-based index of the last character in this **`CStringT`** object that matches the requested character, or -1 if the character isn't found.

 ### Remarks